Encrypted USB Flash Drive Vulnerability Problem

 Frankly, it’s pretty unfortunate that these so-called secure and encrypted devices are vulnerable to this type of attack.

-Located Below are some of the drives currently affected by this Security Flaw.
+Below, some of the drives currently affected by this USB Flash Drive Security Flaw.

 Cruzer Enterprise USB flash drive, CZ22